-Another neat feature of the LG Tone Free HBS FL7 is the puck-like charging case.
+Another neat feature of the LG TONE Free HBS FL7 is the puck-like charging case.
 According to independent testing, the UVnano technology reduces earbud bacteria via the integrated UV lights.
-Although this case isn’t the solution to curing Coronavirus (COVID-19), it could help reduce the rate of temporary hearing loss by preventing ear infections.
+Although this isn’t a cure-all, it could help reduce the rate of temporary hearing loss by preventing ear infections.
 Minor infections can impede one’s ability to perceive and discern noises such as speech patterns.

 Should Android users get the LG app?

 The LG Tone & Talk app isn’t very useful: it affords nothing beyond what can be done directly from the headset, aside from finding your earbuds.
 Controls are limited, and you can’t adjust the volume or skip tracks.
 All you can do is pause music, cycle through EQ presets, review notifications, and access Google Assistant.